grig23/primetime.en/help/programming/browser-tvsdk-2.4/content-playback-options-browser-tvsdk/closed-captions-set-up/t-psdk-browser-tvsdk-2.4-closed-caption-visibility-control.md

 ---
 description: You can control the visibility of closed captions.
 When visibility is on, the currently selected track is displayed.
-seo-description: You can control the visibility of closed captions.
-When visibility is on, the currently selected track is displayed.
-seo-title: Control closed-caption visibility
 title: Control closed-caption visibility
-uuid: b161a729-73f3-4019-a95e-013b42779842
 ---

 # Control closed-caption visibility{#control-closed-caption-visibility}